 One factor behind these dire statistics is the lack of a system to manage the health of pregnant women and young children on an ongoing basis.
-There were prenatal handbooks for recording details of checkups before birth and child health cards for the child becomes five years old.
-"I felt that if we had them in Angola, we could protect the health of mothers and children," he remembers.
+There were prenatal handbooks for recording details of checkups before birth and child health cards for vaccination records and growth monitoring, but many mothers threw the prenatal handbooks away after birth, thinking that they only needed the child health cards.
+If health conditions of mother and child before and after birth are regularly recorded in an integrated tool, medical workers can put this information to use in the early detection of health problems and the risks involved.
+But awareness of these benefits was not yet common in Angola.